julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <a href="url"><img src="./new_signs/road_work.jpeg" align="left" height="200" ></a>
 <a href="url"><img src="./new_signs_results/road_work.png" align="left" height="200" ></a>
-</div>For the third image, the model is very sure that this is a road work sign sign (probability of 1.0), and the image does contain a road sign.</div>
+</div>For the third image, the model is very sure that this is a road work sign (probability of 1.0), and the image does contain a road work sign.</div>
 <div>